Skip to main content

 Logs

 Logs are timestamped records of events in your application.
-They're the most detailed record of what happened and when, making them essential for debugging and auditing.
+They are the most detailed record of what happened and when, and are essential for debugging, auditing, and post-hoc investigation.

 Depending on your setup: